Revisiting Power System Stabilizers with Increased Inverter-Based Generation: A Case Study: Introduction

 Using the Kundur Two-Area Test System as a benchmark case study, we investigate the effectiveness of legacy-tuned PSSs when a subset of the SGs are replaced by GFL converters.
 We use GFL inverter control in our case study as it is the prevailing control strategy today \cite{dorfler_dominic_low_inertia}.
 Subsequently, we investigate the efficacy of re-tuning the PSSs to restore system stability.
 Specifically, we investigate both ``coordinated'' and ``local'' PSS tuning approaches, in which communication between SGs is and is not allowed, respectively.
 We evaluate the performance of industry-standard, model-based PSS tuning methods (Residues and P-Vref) and identify additional requirements---specifically, coordination---needed for these methods to be effective.

-Based on our tests on the benchmark Kundur Two-Area Test System, we draw the following findings: \begin{itemize} \item The PSSs remaining in the system after replacing SGs with GFL converters require re-tuning, as their initial settings may lead to system instability. \item When re-tuning just one PSS, the Residues method outperforms the P-Vref; however, the performance can still be unsatisfactory. \item When re-tuning both PSSs, the P-Vref outperforms the Residues method, which fails to stabilize the system when coordination is unavailable.
-Although re-tuning both PSSs with P-Vref stabilizes the test cases, it is not guaranteed to work for all systems. \end{itemize}
+Based on our tests on the benchmark Kundur Two-Area Test System, we draw the following findings.
+The PSSs remaining in the system after replacing SGs with GFL converters require re-tuning, as their initial settings may lead to system instability.
+When re-tuning just one PSS, the Residues method outperforms the P-Vref method; however, the performance can still be unsatisfactory.
+In contrast, when both PSSs are re-tuned, the P-Vref method outperforms the Residues method, which fails to stabilize the system when coordination is unavailable.
+Although re-tuning both PSSs with P-Vref stabilizes the test cases, it is not guaranteed to work for all systems.

-This paper is organized as follows: Section~\ref{sec:preliminaries} provides an overview of small-signal stability and PSSs.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:preliminaries} provides an overview of small-signal stability and PSSs.
 Section~\ref{sec:methodology} reviews the Residues and P-Vref methods.
 Section~\ref{sec:results} presents the case study and summarizes the main findings, while Section~\ref{sec:conclusion} concludes the paper.